PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/custom_compliance_checks_tutorial.md

 # The first kernel version where the vulnerability was discovered
 min=5.8
-# The last kernel version where the vulnerability exists
+# The last kernel version where the vulnerability exists the one below is for Ubuntu 20.04 LTS
-max=5.10.101
+max=5.13.0.35.43

 if [[ $(printf '%s\n%s\n' $min $(uname -r) | sort -V | head -n1) == $min && $(printf '%s\n%s\n' $max $(uname -r) | sort -rV | head -n1) == $max ]]; then